 b) Proper use of the specific language of the discipline;

-c) Logical ability also in the consequential fitting of the contents;
+c) Logical capacity and consequentiality in the fitting of the contents;

-e) Ability to connect different subjects by finding the common points and establish a consistent overall design, i.e. taking care of structure, organization and logical connections of speech exposition;
+d) Ability to connect different arguments by finding the common points and establish a consistent overall design, i.e. taking care of structure, organization and logical connections of speech exposition;

-Ability to talk and interac with the teacher during the interview.
+Capability to exchange and interact with the teacher during the interview.

 a) critical spirit;